Who will be on my care team?

 How is spina bifida treated?

-Treatments for spina bifida depend on many factors, including the severity of the condition.
-At Midwest Fetal Care Center and Children’s Minnesota, we offer every treatment option available for the care of babies with spina bifida, including prenatal and postnatal surgery.
+Spina bifida treatment depends on many factors, including the severity of the condition.
+At Midwest Fetal Care Center and Children’s Minnesota, we offer all spina bifida treatment options available for the care of babies with spina bifida, including prenatal and postnatal surgery.
 Our multidisciplinary care team will help you understand the diagnosis of spina bifida so that you can make the best treatment decision for your child.

 What is prenatal surgery for spina bifida?

-Spina bifida requires surgery to close the spine and stop the injury to the exposed nerves.
-Due to remarkable medical advances, that treatment can now be done prenatally through a procedure known as open fetal surgery.
+Surgical management of spina bifida is required to close the spine and stop the injury to the exposed nerves.
+Due to remarkable medical advances, spina bifida treatment can now be done prenatally through a procedure known as open fetal surgery.

-Midwest Fetal Care Center is one of just a few medical facilities in North American that has an open fetal surgery program, and treating spina bifida is the major focus of that program.
+Midwest Fetal Care Center is one of just a few medical facilities in North American that has an open fetal surgery program, and spina bifida treatment in utero is the major focus of that program.
 Open fetal surgery requires a large and skilled clinical team, such as fetal surgeons, neurosurgeons, maternal fetal medicine specialists and anesthesiologists, among others.

 What happens during prenatal surgery for spina bifida?